grafana/grafana/docs/sources/developers/plugins/_index.md

 ## Get started

-The easiest way to start developing Grafana plugins is to use the [Grafana create-plugin](https://www.npmjs.com/package/@grafana/create-plugin).
+The easiest way to start developing Grafana plugins is to use the Grafana [create-plugin tool](https://www.npmjs.com/package/@grafana/create-plugin).

 Open the terminal, and run the following command in your [plugin directory]({{< relref "../../setup-grafana/configure-grafana/#plugins" >}}):